-PAE provides free planning advice for the general public through two key channels:
+Planning Aid England provides free planning guidance and advice for the general public through two key channels:

-- Planning Aid Direct – a website that provides information on all aspects of the planning system
+- www.planningaid.co.uk – a website that provides information on all aspects of the planning system

-- Email advice service – offering a limited amount of free, general planning advice*.
-Send your request for advice via our online enquiry form.
+- An email advice service offering a limited amount of free, general planning advice.* Email advice can be accessed via an online enquiry form.

 How does the planning system work?
 How can I comment on a planning proposal?
 What is a planning appeal?
 What does all this planning jargon mean?